Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Information retriveal and web search.md

 In a similarity-based retrieval model, it is assumed that the relevance status of a document with respect to a query is correlated with the similarity between the query and the document at some level of representation; the more similar to a query, the more relevant the document is assumed to be.
 $\color{red}{Similarity \not= Relevance}$

-Similarity matching|Relevance matching
+Similarity matching | Relevance matching
 ---|---
-Whether two sentences are semantically similar|Whether a document is relevant to a query Homogeneous texts with comparable lengths| Heterogeneous texts (keywords query, document) and very different in lengths Matches at all positions of both sentences|  Matches in different parts of documents Symmetric matching function| Asymmetric matching function Representative task: Paraphrase Identification|Representative task: ad-hoc retrieval
+Whether two sentences are semantically similar| Whether a document is relevant to a query Homogeneous texts with comparable lengths| Heterogeneous texts (keywords query, document) and very different in lengths Matches at all positions of both sentences|  Matches in different parts of documents Symmetric matching function| Asymmetric matching function Representative task: Paraphrase Identification| Representative task: ad-hoc retrieval

-Each search is made up of $\color{red}{Match + Rank}$.
+Each search is made up of $\color{red}{\fbox{Match + Rank}}$.
+It means the that results of each search match the keywords/what the user want and more

 * [Deep Semantic Similarity Model](https://www.microsoft.com/en-us/research/project/dssm/)
 * [AI in Information Retrieval and Language Processing collected by Wlodzislaw Duch](http://www.is.umk.pl/~duch/IR.html)